Professor Simon Taylor-Robinson on international engagement

 Professor Simon Taylor-Robinson is a Consultant Hepatologist and Professor of Translational Medicine at Imperial College London.
 He combines his clinical work as a Hepatologist at St Mary’s Hospital with research within the Institute for Global Health Innovation, and is also Clinical Dean of the Faculty of Medicine.

-He talks to Vicky Brightman about his various engagement projects - the Amos Bursary working with young black men in London and West Africa and a fascinating, creative collaboration with contemporary musician, Ghost Poet.
+He talks to Vicky Brightman, Head of Public Engagement, about his various engagement projects, including the Amos Bursary working with young black men in London and West Africa and a fascinating, creative collaboration with contemporary musician, Ghostpoet.

 Simon reminds us not to "take the public for granted", and sees engagement with research as a core activity of researchers today.